WorkWithAnjola/jml-access-audit/README.md

 ## 7. Conclusion

 This audit demonstrates that identity lifecycle risk rarely originates from the *creation* of new accounts that step is usually well controlled but instead from the *transitions*: transfers and departures, where removing access is easy to overlook because no single owner is explicitly accountable for it.
 Both findings in this audit are common, realistic patterns seen in real organizations, and both map to a well-established control (NIST SP 800-53 AC-2) that most compliance frameworks already require.
 Closing this class of gap is less about better security tooling and more about ensuring an existing process has an explicit, accountable last step.

+---

+The underlying lesson connects to the other two projects in this portfolio: strong detection and strong vendor oversight both eventually depend on knowing exactly who has access to what, and for how long.
+Identity governance isn't a separate discipline from SOC work or thirdparty risk, it's the layer underneath both.

+## 8. Beyond This Audit

+A one time review like this one is useful, but it's a snapshot, it proves these two gaps existed on the day they were checked, not that they won't quietly reappear next quarter.
+Turning a single audit into a durable practice means a few things:

+- **Access reviews on a schedule, not a trigger** - most organizations only look closely at a user's access when something prompts it (an audit, an incident, a new hire's manager complaining).
+A recurring cadence (quarterly is common) catches drift like Marcus's leftover access *before* it's discovered the hard way.
+- **Ownership, not just process** — a checklist only works if someone is accountable for the last step.
+Access removal during a transfer and account disablement during offboarding both need a named owner and a deadline, not just a shared understanding that "someone" handles it.
+- **Metrics that make the invisible visible** — time to deprovision and percentage of transfers with fully removed prior access are both measurable.
+What gets measured tends to get fixed; what stays anecdotal tends to repeat.